Products

 • Rightsizing

-• Ripple free battery charging
+• Ripple-free battery charging

 • RS-232

-• single-phase power
+• Single-phase power

 • Six Nines availability

-The availability of a UPS system is an important figure of merit.
-Availability (A) is defined as: A = MTBF/(MTBF + MTTR)It describes the total time for which a system is available for operation as a proportion of the total time for which it is needed.
-Modern systems can achieve 'Six Nines' availability, which means 0.999999 or 99.9999%.
+The availability of a UPS system is a key performance indicator.
+Availability (A) is defined as: A = MTBF/(MTBF + MTTR).
+It represents the proportion of total time that a system is operational relative to the total time it is required.
+Modern systems can achieve 'Six Nines' availability, which translates to 0.999999 or 99.9999%.

 • SNMP